scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The *cctbx* is most easily installed into its own environment by using Anaconda with the command conda :code:`create -n my_env -c conda-forge cctbx-base python=3.11`.

 The *jupyterlabcctbxsnipsplus* is a variant of the *jupyterlabcctbxsnips* library with comments to guide editing of the snippets (https://github.com/MooersLab/jupyterlabcctbxsnipsplus).
-The snippet code contains its duplicate in a comment with the sites of tab stops marked with dollar signs and braces as in a the code for a snippet (Fig. :cite:`snipsplus`).
+The snippet code contains its duplicate in a comment with the sites of tab stops marked with dollar signs and braces as in a the code for a snippet (Fig. :ref:`snipsplus`).
 Upon insertion of the snippet into a notebook cell, the commented out code is included.

 .. figure:: ./figs/snipsplus.png